North Carolina Alternative Teacher Certification

 Testing Requirements for North Carolina Alternative Certification

-As mentioned above, candidates for certification under lateral entry must either pass the Praxis II (which is the most common route) or the Core Academic Skills for Educators exams.
+As mentioned above, candidates for certification under lateral entry must either pass the Praxis content-area exams or the Foundations of Reading and General Curriculum exam, depending on the grade levels they would like to teach.
 In some cases, candidates who have exceptional scores on the SAT or ACT and a GPA of 3.0 or better may have the testing requirement waived.
 However, these candidates will still be required to complete a North Carolina State Board of Education approved teacher preparation program.

 Transferring Teaching Licenses from Another State